abibatoki/Chance-Discovery/README.md

 # ChanceDiscovery
-To help businesses discover latent demand of customers
+To help businesses discover the latent demand of customers